Skip to Main Content

 Jury Duty and Court Attendance Leave

-It is unlawful for a Colorado employer to discharge, harass, threaten, or coerce an employee for any reason relating to the employee's obligation as a juror.
-C.R.S.
-13-71-134.
-An employer that engages in such behavior has committed willful harassment of a juror.
-C.R.S.
-18-8-614.
+It is unlawful for any Colorado employer to discharge, harass, threaten, or coerce an employee for any reason relating to the employee's obligation as a juror.
+C.R.S. § 13-71-134.
+An employer that engages in such behavior has committed willful harassment of a juror, a class 2 misdemeanor punishable as provided in C.R.S. § 18-1.3-501.
+C.R.S. § 18-8-614.
+Employees must provide notice of their need for jury leave, though the statute does not explicitly say how much notice is required.
+C.R.S. §13-71-134.

 Voting Leave

 Colorado law requires employers to allow employees a two-hour period during the time the polls are open to vote without any reduction in salary or wages.
-C.R.S.
-1-7-102.
-This applies to any municipal, county, state, or federal political party primary or general election.
+C.R.S. § 1-7-102.
+Employees may not be terminated due to their absence during this two-hour period.
+Id.
+Colorado's voting leave law applies to any municipal, county, state, or federal political party primary or general election.
 Employees who wish to leave work to vote must apply for the leave of absence before the day of the election.
 Id.
 The employer may specify the hours during which the employee may be absent, but the hours must be scheduled at the beginning or end of the work period if the employee so requests.
 Id.
 If there is at least a three-hour window of time between the opening or closing of the polls and the time the employee must report to work, the employee does not have to be provided with time to vote during work.
 Id.

 Military Leave

-Any person who is a duly qualified member of the Colorado National Guard or the reserve forces of the U.S. who leaves a position of employment (other than a temporary position) to receive military training with the armed forces of the U.S., not to exceed 15 days in any one calendar year, gives evidence of the satisfactory completion of such training and is still qualified to perform the duties of such position is entitled to be restored to their previous or similar position with the same status, pay, and seniority.
-C.R.S.
-28-3-609.
+Any person who is a duly qualified member of the Colorado National Guard or the reserve forces of the U.S. who leaves a position of employment (other than a temporary position) to receive military training with the U.S. Armed Forces, not to exceed 15 days in any one calendar year, gives evidence of the satisfactory completion of such training and is still qualified to perform the duties of such position is entitled to be restored to their previous or similar position with the same status, pay, and seniority.
+C.R.S. §28-3-609.
 Eligible employees are likewise entitled to any length of leave to engage in active service with the Colorado National Guard for state purposes.
-C.R.S.
-28-3-610.5.
+C.R.S. § 28-3-610.5.
+Eligible employees are entitled to use any paid leave available to them or to use unpaid leave.
+C.R.S. § 28-3-610.5.
+The law does not require notice.

 Victim Protection Leave